danilocurvelo/imd0030-20242/projects/deques.md

 ### ArrayDeque

-An **array deque** is like the array-based list data structures that you've learned before, but different in that elements aren't necessarily stored starting at index 0.
+An **array deque** is like an `ArrayList`, but different in that elements aren't necessarily stored starting at index 0.
 Instead, their start and end positions are determined by two fields called `front` and `back`.[^1]

 {% include slides.html src="https://docs.google.com/presentation/d/e/2PACX-1vShi1Nl3Nsi_6sZF2Bm3yUZ_S9ojRyaJoovidRWxSQVURMJ3BykmqPpCrY-Uqu26DtuxwsDXXwaNo0R/embed" aspect_ratio="16/9" %}